redpanda-data/connect/docs/cookbook/twitter-firehose.md

 pipeline:
   threads: 16 # Determines the max number of concurrent calls to dedupe cache
   processors:
-  - type: filter # Filter out error messages
+  - type: filter # Filter out non-json objects and error messages
     filter:
       type: jmespath
       jmespath:
-        query: "keys(@) | !contains(@, 'error')"
+        query: "keys(@) | length(@) > `0` && !contains(@, 'error')"
   - type: dedupe
     dedupe:
       cache: dedupe
       parts: [0]
+      drop_on_err: false # Prefer occasional duplicates over lost messages
+      json_paths:
+      - "id_str" # Dedupe based on the 'id_str' field of tweets
-      hash: xxhash
+      hash: none
 ```

 The pipeline section contains two processors.

 The first processor is a JMESPath query that checks whether the message object
-is a system error message from Twitter.
-We chose to remove these messages since
+is an invalid JSON object or system error message from Twitter.
+We chose to
-client disconnects are handled automatically and it's possible to observe the
+remove these messages since client disconnects are handled automatically and
-reasons for a disconnection from the API dashboard.
+it's possible to observe the reasons for a disconnection from the API dashboard.

-The second processor is a deduplication step which checks the `xxhash` of the
+The second processor is a deduplication step which checks the `id_str` field of
-message contents against a shared Memcached cluster (the cache details are
+the tweet against a shared Memcached cluster (the cache details are configured
-configured later on in the resources section).
-This is likely to be the
+later on in the resources section).
+This is likely to be the bottleneck of the
-bottleneck of the system (mostly idle on network IO), therefore the `threads`
+system (mostly idle on network IO), therefore the `threads` field should be
-field should be tweaked in order to tune the optimum number of concurrent
+tweaked in order to tune the optimum number of concurrent Memcached requests.
-Memcached requests.

 ## Output